-Liabilities recognized in respect of short-term employee benefits, including wages and salaries, annual leave and sick leave in the period the related service is rendered at the undiscounted amount of the benefits expected to be paid in exchange for that service.
+Liabilities recognized in respect of short-term employee benefits, including wages and salaries, annual leave and sick leave, are measured at the undiscounted amount of the benefits expected to be paid in exchange for the related service.

 Liabilities recognized in respect of other long-term employee benefits are measured at the present value of the estimated future cash outflows expected to be made by the Company in respect of services provided by employees up to the reporting date.